 When Covered Health Services are not available from a Network Provider in your area, you may be eligible to receive Network Benefits from a Non-Network Provider.
-In such rare instances, your Provider will notify Blue Cross and Blue Shield of Texas, and they will work with you and your Provider to refer you to a Non-Network Provider and coordinate care through this Provider
+In such rare instances, your

+Provider will notify Blue Cross and Blue Shield of Texas, and they will work with you and your Provider to authorize and coordinate care.

 The HDHP allows such referrals only when there is no Network Provider to provide the necessary medical care within a 75-mile radius of the Participant's address on file.
-In some instances, if a PCP is unavailable to provide medical care to a Participant within a 30-mile radius of the Participant's address on file, an exception may be made.
+In some instances, if a PCP is unavailable to provide medical care to a Participant within a 30-mile radius of the Participant's address on file, an exception must be authorized by Blue Cross and Blue Shield of Texas in advance to consider a Non-Network PCP at the Network Benefits level.